 How much do programs cost?
 This depends on factors like travel distance, number of days, and number of students.
-Current pricing is shown at https://www.cavesim.com/schools/pricing/.
+Our average price is \$1508/day.
 Please contact us for a quote.

 Are deposits or contracts required?
 No. We will reserve your program date(s) once we agree on a price and you send us an email stating that you want us to visit your school at the agreed-upon price.